4060890/todo-list-app/README.md

-SQLite Simple Todo App is a task manager app for daily tasks.As a simple todo list it does almost all the basic stuff.
+The Todo App is a task manager app for daily tasks.As a simple todo list it does almost all the basic stuff.

 Features :
 1) Pending todo manager